Atenango del Río: Origin of the name Atenango

-Some historians say the name derives from the Nahuatl Atenango, which translated into Spanish means "in the wall of water", but others argue it should be interpreted as "place of the dam or dike."
+Some historians say the name derives from the Nahuatl Atenango, which translated into Spanish means "in the wall of water", but others argue it should be interpreted as "place of the dam or dike".
 The addition of the river was due to its location on the banks of the river Amacuzac.

-When erected the state of Guerrero, was already Atenango municipality, which was originally part of the state of Mexico who took away a part of its territory to form the current state of Guerrero.
+Atenango municipality already existed when the state of Guerrero was created; it was originally part of the state of Mexico, which lost a part of its territory to form Guerrero.